nixworks/public/news/2012/05/2/index.md

 ##### J. T. Ready
 ### [A man, believed by the media (but not confirmed) to be J. T. Ready, a Neo-Nazi, and a member of the Minutemen Civil Defense Corps, is among five individuals in Gilbert, Arizona, found dead with gunshot wounds.
 It is unclear what role he may have played in the apparent shootings, and what precise type they were, but he is believed to have shot the others and then himself in a possible murder-suicide. ](/news/2012/05/2/a-man-believed-by-the-media-but-not-confirmed-to-be-j-t-ready-a-neo-nazi-and-a-member-of-the-minutemen-civil-defense-corps-is-among.md)
-_Context: Gilbert, Arizona, J. T. Ready, Neo-Nazi, Minutemen Civil Defense Corps_
+_Context: Neo-Nazi, Gilbert, Arizona, Minutemen Civil Defense Corps, J. T. Ready_

 ##### Egypt
 ### [The Egyptian military expresses its willingness to hand over political power on May 24 if an outright winner emerges in the first round of the presidential elections. ](/news/2012/05/2/the-egyptian-military-expresses-its-willingness-to-hand-over-political-power-on-may-24-if-an-outright-winner-emerges-in-the-first-round-of-t.md)
-_Context: political power, Egypt, presidential election_
+_Context: presidential election, Egypt, political power_

 ##### Nicolas Sarkozy
 ### [Presidential candidates Nicolas Sarkozy and Francois Hollande go head-to-head in a televised debate in France. ](/news/2012/05/2/presidential-candidates-nicolas-sarkozy-and-franassois-hollande-go-head-to-head-in-a-televised-debate-in-france.md)
-_Context: Nicolas Sarkozy, France, Francois Hollande_
+_Context: Francois Hollande, Nicolas Sarkozy, France_

 ##### Australian Federal Police
 ### [The Australian Federal Police launches a formal investigation into allegations that Speaker of the Australian House of Representatives Peter Slipper misused Cabcharges. ](/news/2012/05/2/the-australian-federal-police-launches-a-formal-investigation-into-allegations-that-speaker-of-the-australian-house-of-representatives-peter.md)
-_Context: Peter Slipper, Speaker of the Australian House of Representatives, Cabcharge, Australian Federal Police_
+_Context: Cabcharge, Speaker of the Australian House of Representatives, Peter Slipper, Australian Federal Police_

 ##### Aung San Suu Kyi
 ### [Aung San Suu Kyi, leader of the National League for Democracy, is sworn in as a member of the Pyithu Hluttaw, the lower house of the parliament of Burma. ](/news/2012/05/2/aung-san-suu-kyi-leader-of-the-national-league-for-democracy-is-sworn-in-as-a-member-of-the-pyithu-hluttaw-the-lower-house-of-the-parliam.md)